Marcoose81/marcusBlog/README.md

 # marcusBlog
 Personal Blog and webpage.
-Articles about space, engineering, business ideas,science ficion and other stuff.
+Articles about space, engineering, business ideas ,science ficion and other stuff.